-• Student numbers expected to reach record levels again in 2016/17 expect rental growth for the next academic year to continue in the 3-4% range rental growth could see our earnings grow by a further 14 to 19 pence over the next few years
+- Student numbers expected to reach record levels again in 2016/17 - 89% of rooms reserved as at 25 July (2015: 88%) with rental growth levels in line with last year.
+We expect rental growth for the next academic year to continue in the 3-4% range - Highly visible earnings growth trajectory.
+The delivery of our development pipeline together with rental growth could see our earnings grow by a further 14 to 19 pence over the next few years - We remain on track to convert to a REIT at the start of 2017